adiesha/CSCI460Fall2025/README.md

 - Pop-up Test 6

 ## Attendance (5%)
+Please make sure that you have an iclicker account and you have the iclicker app with you in the class.

 ## Project (16%)
 - You are required to do a project at the end of the semester.